microsoft/PSRule-pipelines/docs/tasks.md

     inputPath: string                                       # Required.
 The path PSRule will look for files to validate.
     modules: string                                         # Optional.
 A comma separated list of modules to use for analysis.
     baseline: string                                        # Optional.
 The name of a PSRule baseline to use.
+    conventions: string                                     # Optional.
+A comma separated list of conventions to use.
     source: string                                          # Optional.
 An path containing rules to use for analysis.
     outputFormat: None, Yaml, Json, Markdown, NUnit3, Csv   # Optional.
 The format to use when writing results to disk.
     outputPath: string                                      # Optional.
 The file path to write results to.